grafana/loki/docs/sources/logql/functions.md

 > **Note:** Added in Loki 2.1.

-Truncate a string (and add no suffix)
+Truncate a string and add no suffix.

 Signature: